jeremyikwuje/monierate-website/src/blog/all-you-need-to-know-before-using-the-nala-money-app-to-send-money-to-africa.md

 ---
 layout: blog
-title: All you need to know before using the Nala Money App to send money to Africa
+title: "Nala Money App: Before You Send, All You Need to Know"
 description: Available in 21 countries, Nala is a money transfer app built for those connections.
 Users in the UK, US, and EU can easily send funds to loved ones in Nigeria, Kenya, Ghana, and more.
 If you want to experience how the platform works in terms of convenience, affordability, security and more, learn more in our full review below.
 createdAt: 2024-12-03T14:46:00
 updatedAt: 2024-12-03T14:46:00